 However, there has been some debate recently on whether yoga teachers should incorporate physical adjustments into their classes at all.

 While there are concerns about safety and what is or is not appropriate, assists can be a vital part of a yoga practice—as long as they’re given with mindfulness and intention.

 So what kinds of adjustments are okay and which aren’t?
 Let’s dive in.

 DO: Get Assistant Certified

 If you want to be good at assisting—or be a yoga teacher’s assistant—set aside a weekend or two to learn how to do it.
-You may not have spent a lot of time assisting in yoga teacher training, so extra overview will be beneficial.
+You may not have spent a lot of time assisting in yoga teacher training, so an extra overview will be beneficial.

-At an Assistant workshop or training weekend, you’ll learn about the alignment, anatomy and adjustments suitable for each asana (pose).
+At an Assistant workshop or training weekend, you’ll learn about the alignment, anatomy, and adjustments suitable for each asana (pose).
 You’ll be better prepared to help other yogis deepen and advance their practice, safely and carefully.

 DON’T: Critique Too Much

 There’s a difference between changing a pose and adjusting a pose.
 The adjustments are great.
 They’re helpful, they often feel really good and they don’t make anyone feel bad about themselves.

 Changing a pose, however, doesn’t feel so nice.
 If someone needs help getting into an asana, by all means, give him or her an assist.
 But if all you’re doing is changing the shape of someone’s body to make it look ‘right’ or ‘wrong,’ back off.